Categories

 When the user inputs shipment weight along with origin and destination information, we follow the Global Logistics Emissions Council's (GLEC) Framework for calculating logistics emissions.
 For transportation emissions, we multiply the emission factor by the weight of the shipment and the distance it was shipped.
 We calculate distance differently for each mode:

-1. For road transport, we use shortest feasible distance (SFD), which is the shortest road network distance between two points, and add 5% per GLEC guidance to bring the estimate closer to actual distance.
+1. For road transport we use shortest feasible distance (SFD), the shortest road network distance between two points, and add 5% per GLEC guidance to bring the estimate closer to actual distance.

 To categorize road and air transport distances into short-, medium-, and long-haul, we use the following bins: